-Find examples of your skills and experience that match the points within the job spec
+Study the role profile in detail and find examples of your skills and experience that match each point within the job specification.

 There are numerous standard interview questions that you may be asked, so make sure you have thought carefully about clear and concise answers.
 These could include:

-Why do you want to work for us?
+"Why do you want to work for us?"

-"Why should we employ you?
+"Why should we employ you?"

 "What are your strengths and weaknesses?"

 "What is the biggest problem you have faced and how did you overcome it?"

-"What is your greatest achievement to date?
+"What is your greatest achievement to date?"

 Closing the interview